 Local payment methods are strongly recommended, so consider JCB/Amex

 Cultural awareness in this region is perhaps the most important factor in determining the success of your brand

 Over 10% of online shoppers in Japan shop from overseas websites.
 The U.S. and China are major destinations for cross-border exports and imports from and to Japan.1

-Many companies wanting to fulfil into Japan consider using a bonded area (a secured site where goods may be manufactured or stored without paying duties) in China, or will fulfil into Japan from Hong Kong.
+Many companies wanting to fulfill into Japan consider using a bonded area (a secured site where goods may be manufactured or stored without paying duties) in China, or will fulfill into Japan from Hong Kong.
 Products are often manufactured in China, so keeping them there can be cost-effective as well as strategic in having a single pool of inventory from which to serve the Asia Pacific region.

 Many ecommerce companies use consolidation companies in their native countries to store all the goods together and largely to avoid language barriers.